From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Preliminaries

 \subsection{Sliding Time-window LS T-FoT Fitting}

-To account for a-priori model information, one may define a constraint or penalty/regularization factor within the optimization \cite{Li19stf}.
-Constrained fitting has actually been intensively studied \cite{Boyd14}.
-Since we focus on non-cooperative targets in this work, we do neither assume constraints nor use any a-priori target models.
+To account for a-priori model information, one may define a constraint or penalty/regularization factor $\Omega_{F}(\mathbf{C})$ within the optimization \citep{Li19stf,Li18MoC,Zhou21}.
+Constrained fitting has actually been intensively studied \citep{Boyd14}.
+Since we focus on non-cooperative targets in this work, we do neither assume constraints nor use any a-priori target models. \SPrevis{Alternatively, a penalty factor $\Omega_{F}(\mathbf{C})$ may be used for measuring the disagreement between the fitting function and the constraint.
+For example, $\Omega_{F}(\mathbf{C}):=({F}(t;\mathbf{C})-\mathbf{x}_t)^{\text T}({F}(t;\mathbf{C})-\mathbf{x}_t)$ measures the mismatch between the fitting trajectory and the state $\mathbf{x}_t$ that the target passes by at time $t$. }

-Obviously, the \textit{best} T-FoT $\mathbf{F}(t;\mathbf{C})$ should minimize the approximate error $\mathbf{\epsilon}(t)$.
+Obviously, the \textit{best} T-FoT ${F}(t;\mathbf{C})$ should minimize the approximate error $|\mathbf{\epsilon}(t)|$.
 But unfortunately, $\mathbf{x}_t$ is time-varying, unknown and is just what we want to estimate.
 We only have noisy measurements incoming in series at discrete-time-instants as shown in \eqref{eq:MeasurementModel}.
-The sensor is usually cooperative and so the measurement model \eqref{eq:MeasurementModel} is typically known or can be learned in advance.
-Therefore, a natural idea is determining $\mathbf{C}$ as those which fit the time series measurements best for which we consider the measurements in a {sliding} time-window upto the current time $k$, denoted hereafter as
+A natural idea is determining $\mathbf{C}$ as those which best fit the time series measurements in a {sliding} time-window upto the current time $k$, denoted hereafter as